aditya43/chess/README.md

         }
     }
     ```
-- To calculate move positions in various directions from the current position of the piece:
+- To calculate move position in various directions from the current position of the piece:
 ![Move Positions Calculations](/images/move-positions.jpg)

 ------